Best Live Vocal Mics to Knock the Crowd Off Their Feet

 To help you navigate through the different options on the market, I’ve made this list of six highly capable live vocal microphones you can find right now.

-6 Best Microphones to Deliver a Great Live Performance
+6 Best Vocal Mics for Delivering a Great Live Performance

-Here are 6 of my favorite live vocal microphones.
+Here are the best live vocal microphones - 6 of my favorite models.
 All of them have different strengths and come at different price points, so you’ll surely find a mic that suits your needs.

 A well-known name in the music industry, Shure microphones have been around since the 20’s.
 Since then, the company has developed an impressive portfolio with microphones ranging from beginner to professional models.